 A customer might also have multiple contracts and several orders, which further complicates the pricing calculation and requires to account for other factors like volume-based discounts.
 The system also needs to understand which contract to pull up when a customer with multiple-contracts makes an order.

 The irreducible complexity still grows if you add other factors: packaging, weight, geographical area, promotions, type of customer (consumer vs business buyer), among others.

 Your ecommerce solution should fully address the price complexity and integrate with third-party software to keep your approach in sync with all internal subsystems.

-To summarize, there are three key elements in B2B ecommerce pricing (which should be considered when choosing an ecommerce platform or building your own):
+To summarize, there are three key elements in B2B ecommerce pricing (which should be considered when choosing a B2B ecommerce platform or building your own):

 Virto Commerce B2B ecommerce platform was developed with the B2B pricing complexity in mind, enabling you to build the functionality your business requires.

-First of all, Virto Commerce comes with a robust Price Module out-of-the-box, which can be further configured on the back end to create a unique shopping experience for each customer.
+First of all, Virto Commerce, based on a asp net core ecommerce, comes with a robust Price Module out-of-the-box, which can be further configured on the back end to create a unique shopping experience for each customer.
 With the Virto Commerce Price Module, you can:

 - Group your customers by price lists or tiers and assign your customers to their designated tiers.

 - Include the same product in multiple price lists and assign each catalog with its own custom price lists.